Vadman97/PicoSim/README.md

 # PicoSim - Xilinx PicoBlaze Assembly Simulator
 Copyright (C) 2017  Vadim Korolik - see [LICENCE] (https://github.com/Vadman97/PicoSim/blob/master/LICENSE)

 [ISR] (https://www.xilinx.com/support/documentation/ip_documentation/ug129.pdf)

+## Project Goals
+The ultimate goal is to create a easy-to-use GUI simulator that will allow simple hookups for Verilog top level logic to the soft-core CPU and complete simulation of assembly code, with realistic simulation of outputs to top-level LEDS and SSDs as well as button/switch inputs.

+Working on basic instruction simulation first.
+Once the assembler is complete and the assembly simulation is tested, I will work on an interface for connecting top level logic to the CPU.
+After this functions, I plan to expand this project into a web application to implement a GUI.

-##TODO / Notes:
+## TODO / Notes:
-Ops: Operation parent class, indvidual ops that have some execute action
-System: ProgramManager(Program Counter, state machine?),
-        MemoryMap(emulation of assembly memory manipulation),
-        IO (simulated portin/portout address-controlled multiplexing)
+System IO (simulated portin/portout address-controlled multiplexing).
+CPU Execution should be at a hard-set rate.

-Debugging / execution should control instruction exec rate via ProgramManager
+Debugging / execution should control instruction exec rate via ProgramManager.
+Look into performance difference if we switch to numpy for the memory backend.
+Memory operations are quite efficient, except set_value and get_value for a memory row taking more time during conversion of binary to int.
+This process can definitely be optimized.

-Seems like the simulation is on the order of 1000x slower than FPGA.
+On an average machine, the simulation is on the order of 1000x slower than on FPGA (runs at 100 KHz).